Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields

-In the future, for Data Release 1, models will better account for starburst galaxies, with the possibility of exploring other regions of the parameter space, even accounting for complex star-formation histories \citep[see for example][]{Q1-SP044}.

-We validate our results both on the available state-of-the-art simulations adapted to reproduce as closely as possible \Euclid observations \citep[i.e., the Flagship2 simulation, FS2, see][]{EuclidSkyFlagship}, and on a compilation of the available spectroscopic redshifts and H$\alpha$ measured \gls{sfr} in the \gls{EDF}.
-Although the latter is fundamental to assess the quality of recovered photometric redshifts with what can be interpreted as the closest possible thing to a ‘‘ground truth’’ value, the former is unavoidable to put a degree of confidence in other recovered quantities such as stellar masses and \gls{sfr}.
+We validated our results both on the available state-of-the-art simulations adapted to reproduce as closely as possible \Euclid observations \citep[i.e., the Flagship2 simulation, FS2, see][]{EuclidSkyFlagship}, and on a compilation of the available spectroscopic redshifts and H$\alpha$ measured \gls{sfr} in the \gls{EDF}.
+Although the latter is fundamental to assess the quality of recovered parameters with what can be interpreted as the closest possible thing to a ‘ground truth’ value, the former is necessary to put a degree of confidence in all the other recovered quantities that have no such ‘ground truth’ to compare with.